ravipatil33/rhelai_data/openssh.md

 - Also, some security scanning and auditing tools make decisions about vulnerabilities based solely on the version number of components they find.
 This results in false positives as the tools do not take into account backported security fixes.

 For details on [security issues flagged by Nessus reveals false positives](https://access.redhat.com/solutions/486883)

+## CVE-2023-51385

+- This affects openssh packages on RHEL.
+- A remote attacker may be able to execute arbitrary OS commands by using expansion tokens, such as %u or %h

+### Description
+A flaw was found in OpenSSH.
+In certain circumstances, a remote attacker may be able to execute arbitrary OS commands by using expansion tokens, such as %u or %h, with user names or host names that contain shell metacharacters.

+### Statement
+The ability to execute OS commands is dependent on what quoting is present in the user-supplied ssh_config directive.
+However, it is generally the user's responsibility to validate arguments passed to SSH.

+### Mitigation
+Mitigation for this issue is either not available or the currently available options do not meet the Red Hat Product Security criteria comprising ease of use and deployment, applicability to widespread installation base or stability.

+### Solution
+Fix for CVE-2023-51385 is released as RHSA-2024:1130 on 5th March 2024.
+For details on fix refer errata link [RHSA-2024:1130](https://access.redhat.com/errata/RHSA-2024:1130)

+To fix vulnerability, update the openssh package to version 8.7p1-34.el9_3.3.x86_64.
+$ dnf update openssh*

+The errata details are available on [RHSA-2024:1130](https://access.redhat.com/errata/RHSA-2024:1130) referred as RHSA-2024:1130 in short.

+This errata RHSA-2024:1130 fixes two vulnerabilities :
+CVE-2023-48795
+CVE-2023-51385